Get Help Donate

 • Tangible tools to build their skills and confidence to help them look after their own mental health and support their mates.

-*Please note that this live stream is only available to schools outside the Perth metro area.
+*Please note that this live stream is only available to schools outside the Perth metro area, within the state of Western Australia.

 EVENT DETAILS